lakeCoSTR/lakeCoSTR_colab/UserGuide_lakeCoSTR_colab.md

 e) In the Colab browser, click 'File' -> 'Save a copy in Drive' - this will save a copy of the lakeCoSTR tool to your Google Drive in a folder called 'Colab Notebooks'.

 ![Save to Drive](imgs/lakeCoSTR_save.png)

+### Run through the lakeCoSTR script

+This should be pretty easy - lots of clicking that run [colab run](imgs/colab_run.png) button!

+If you come across an issue with lakeCoSTR, please save your Colab notebook, screenshot your error, and send us an email (steeleb@caryinstitute.org and christina.herrick@unh.edu) or submit an issue on GitHub.

+#### *in situ* data formatting

+In order to pair the acquired Landsat data with *in situ* data, you'll need to format the data in a specific manner and tell us a few things about the timestamp of the data provided.

+1) Your *in situ* file must be a .csv and have the following column names:

+    datetime: Date and time of each temperature reading in a recognized *strftime* format

+    temp_degC: an integer or float number representing temperature in degrees Celcius

+    location: for in-lake statistics, a column with lake zone names (string format, no special characters); can be all the same for a single output or differentiated by lake zones/sensors

+    depth_m: as an integer or float number, for statistics about the depth of sensors for matched scenes

+2) your <datetime> column must be in <a href="https://strftime.org/" target = "_blank" rel="noopener noreferrer">strftime</a> format.
+In order for lakeCoSTR to provide you with a Landsat-*in situ* match file, you will have to indicate what the format of the datetime column is.

+ - for example, if your date is formatted like this: '2007-10-05 18:07:00', your strftime format is: '%Y-%m-%d %H:%M:%S'.

+ - or: '05Oct2007 6:07 PM', your strftime format is: '%d%b%Y %I:%M %p'

+3) you must indicate an <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones" target = "_blank" rel = "noopener noreferrer">Olson Database Time Zone</a>.

+ - the <insitu_timezone> requires you to enter the text from the __TZ database name__ EXACTLY of the corresponding row of the above-linked table.

+ - please pay special attention to the STD (standard time) and DST (daylight savings time) offsets to make sure they align with your data.

+ - if you use the *Etc/GMT* option, where no DST is observed, please note that the offset signs are *intentionally inverted*

 ## *Citations:*